 The Air Quality Improvement Special Revenue Fund is accounted for on a spending or "financial flow" measurement focus.
-This means that generally only current assets and current liabilities are included on the balance sheet.
-The statement of revenues, expenditures and changes in fund balance for the Air Quality Improvement Special Revenue Fund generally presents increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
+This means that generally only current assets and current liabilities are included on the balance sheet/statement of net position.
+The statement of revenues, expenditures and changes in fund balance/statement of activities for the Air Quality Improvement Special Revenue Fund generally presents increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.